Does Local News Stay Local?: Online Content Shifts in Sinclair-Acquired Stations: RQ1: How does overall news differ after purchase?

 Second, we use topic models to examine coverage changes in clusters of co-occurring words, rather than just individual words.
 We specifically use the Structured Topic Model (STM) \citep{roberts2013structural,roberts2019stm}, which is an extension of the popular Latent Dirichlet Allocation (LDA) \citep{lda}, that flexibly incorporates document metadata as covariantes.
 We chose this model for this property, as well as based on evidence that classical LDA-style models achieve better stability and alignment with human annotations than more recent neural alternatives \citep{hoyle-etal-2022-neural}.

-We train five STM models on the transcripts of Sinclair-owned stations, non-Sinclair affiliated stations, Fox, and CNN, in order to determine how the topics discussed by these stations change.
-For the first four models, we use news-affiliation (which includes four options: Before Sinclair purchase, After Sinclair purchase, CNN, Fox), and date as covariates.
+We train five STM models on the transcripts of Sinclair-owned stations, non-Sinclair affiliated stations, Fox, and CNN, in order to determine how the topics discussed by these stations change.\footnote{In appendix section \ref{sec:paired-analysis} we further conduct a controlled pairwise comparison between two Sinclair-purchased stations and two non-purchased stations to isolate the effect of purchase.} For the first four models, we use news-affiliation (which includes four options: Before Sinclair purchase, After Sinclair purchase, CNN, Fox), and date as covariates.
 We use the convenience function to select a flexible b-spline basis for the date covariate.
 These four models only differ in the subset of data used.
 First, we use data from all dates collected.
 Models 2-4 use data only from 2014, 2015, and 2016, respectively.
 With these models, we evaluate the topic prevalence, and plot the difference of prevalence along two axes: (1) Before Purchase - After Purchase, and (2) CNN - Fox, in order to highlight topic relationships between Sinclair owned stations and political leaning.
-We remove the 1\% most sparse and common words, and use 30 topics for all models.
+We remove the 1\% most sparse and common words, and use 30 topics for all models, which we found to have the most coherent topics.

 A shortcoming of the STMs introduced thus far is that they assume a fixed vocabulary distribution within topics.
 If we are interested in comparing the how discourse differs for the same topic, we need to allow these distributions to vary within topics.
 To study this, we train a 5th model across all the data where we let the influence of Sinclair-affiliated versus non-Sinclair-affiliated (excluding CNN and Fox) be a topical content covariate.
 We can then then look at the difference in prevalence of words between the content covariate for a given topic.
 We use the same data filtering and number of topics as in the previous models.